 Putin said Sunday that he was considering making changes to his government, which may include replacing Dmitry Medvedev as prime minister.

-If he sees out his six-year term as president, Putin will be Russia’s longest-serving leader since Joseph Stalin.
+If he serves out his six-year term as president, Putin will be Russia’s longest-serving leader since Joseph Stalin.

 Cover image: Russian President Vladimir Putin attends a rally of his supporters at Manezhnaya Square near the Moscow's Kremlin, Russia, March 18, 2018.
 Vladimir Putin has won the 2018 Presidential Elections.
 (Mikhail Svetlov/Getty Images)